 What can you learn as a volunteer?

-The Pacheco Community Center is a place that can provide a different perspective on life.
+The Community Center is a place that can provide a different perspective on life.
 Volunteers will be able to learn about many topics and maximize what they learn by helping us to maintain the garden and grounds.
-Being a volunteer at Pacheco will facilitate you to get a wider understanding of how community organizations work and learn more about the Argentinean social and political context.
+Being a volunteer at MILPA will facilitate you to get a wider understanding of how community organizations work and learn more about the Argentinean social and political context.

 Long term volunteers can apply for a soft skills certificate from GLORE, a Project from the EU.
 You can choose up to 5 skills to certificate according to your experience and will.